-Dividends proposed by the Board of Directors are not deducted from distributable shareholders’ equity until the Board’s approval is received.
+Dividends proposed by the Board of Directors will not be deducted from distributable shareholders’ equity before the Board’s approval has been received.
 Immediate costs relating to the acquisition of Digia Plc’s own shares are recognised as deductions in shareholders’ equity.

 Earnings per share are calculated by dividing the period’s earnings after tax belonging to the parent company’s shareholders by the weighted average of shares outstanding during the fiscal period, excluding own shares acquired by Digia Plc.
 Diluted earnings per share are calculated assuming that all subscription rights and options have been exercised by the beginning of the next fiscal year.
 In addition to the weighted average of shares outstanding, the denominator also includes shares received from subscription rights and options assumed to have been exercised.
 The subscription rights and options assumed to have been exercised will not be taken into account in earnings per share if their actual price exceeds their average price during the fiscal year.